Inside: Every year since 2013 (except for one!), our family has shared our tradition of giving our kids 3 gifts each Christmas.

 Without further ado, check out what we are giving our kids for Christmas this year!*

 (* Please keep in mind that some of the prices may be different since we purchased our items.
-I have noticed that some items may be currently unavailable or have inflated prices.)
+I have noticed that some items may be currently unavailable or have inflated prices.
+As well, if you do happen to know our children in person, please don’t spill the beans!)

 Something they want:

 All of our kids will play with LEGO for hours on end.
-Right now, I think we have enough LEGO to build our own full-size hotel, but our middle daughter asked for the LEGO Friends Heartlake City Grand Hotel (on LEGO.com).
+Right now, I think we have enough LEGO to build our own town.
+Our middle daughter (age 13) asked for the LEGO Friends Community Center (price check on Zulily or Target or Walmart or LEGO.com).

-LEGO, LEGO, and more LEGO…But, I really don’t mind because they provide hours of entertainment and creativity for them.
-They are also one of those things that we will probably keep for our own grandchildren should we eventually have them.
-Our youngest daughter has started to build bigger sets, so she wanted something bigger from Harry Potter.
-When she saw the Chamber of Secrets set (on Zulily <– check for discounts).
+LEGO, LEGO, and more LEGO…But, I really don’t mind because they provide hours of entertainment and creativity for our kids.
+They are also one of those things that we will keep for our own grandchildren (should we eventually have them).
+When our youngest daughter (age 11) saw the LEGO Friends Downtown Stores (price check on Zulily or Target or Walmart or LEGO.com), she wanted to add that to her Heartlake City township.
+She was disappointed when she didn’t get it for her birthday, so I can’t wait until she opens it on Christmas.

 Something they need: